 \subsubsection{Clustering Barab\'asi--Albert model}

-The Clustering Barab\'asi--Albert model \cite{holme2002growing} has three input parameters: $n$ number of nodes, $m$ new edges of a newcomer vertex and $p$ probability of triad formation.
-Obviously, the scaling of the degree distribution cannot be tuned, but the clustering of the model depends on the $p$ parameter, furthermore for fixed $n$ and $m$ there is a linear relationship between $p$ and the average clustering coefficient of the model \cite{holme2002growing}, however there is no explicit formula describing this relation.
-Thus, in order to find the optimal value of $p$ we follow an analogous approach to the fitting of WS model. \begin{enumerate} \item Parameter $n$ is the size of the network. \item Parameter $m$ is simply the number of edges divided by the number of nodes. \item The $p$ triad formation parameter is chosen to minimize the difference of the average clustering coefficient of the original and the modelled graph:
+The Clustering Barab\'asi--Albert (CBA) model, introduced by Holme \& Kim~\shortcite{holme2002growing}, has three input parameters: $n$ number of nodes, $m$ new edges of a newcomer vertex, and $p$ probability of triad formation.
+This $p$ parameter influences the clustering characteristic of the generated network.
+Holme \& Kim~\shortcite{holme2002growing} showed that for fixed $n$ and $m$, there is a linear relationship between $p$ and the average clustering coefficient.
+The parameter calibration of the CBA model is as follows: Let $G_T$ denote the target network, furthermore $\bar{d}$ denotes the average degree of $G_T$.
+Then the parameter $n$ of CBA is simply the size of $G_T$, and $m$ and $p$ are chosen by: